SOTAMak1r/Infinite-Forcing/README.md

 ## 💬 Discussion
 - [2025.9.30] We observed that incorporating V-sink results in a reduction of dynamic motion in the generated frames, and this issue worsens as training steps increase.
 We hypothesize that this occurs because the base model's target distribution includes a portion of static scenes, causing the model to "cut corners" by learning that static videos yield lower loss values—ultimately converging to a suboptimal sub-distribution.
 Additionally, the introduction of V-sink tends to make subsequent videos overly resemble the initial frames (Brainstorm: Could this potentially serve as a memory mechanism for video-generation-based world models?).

 - [2025.10.22] Thanks to [Xianglong](https://github.com/XianglongHe) for helping validate the effectiveness of our method on [matrix-game-v2](https://github.com/SkyworkAI/Matrix-Game/tree/main/Matrix-Game-2).
 Compared to their Self-Forcing-based baseline, it achieved fewer error accumulations and maintained consistency in scenario style!
+(Video below at 4x speed)

 <div align="center">